walmartlabs/thorax/README.md

+# Thorax

 An opinionated, battle tested [Backbone](http://backbonejs.org/) + [Handlebars](http://handlebarsjs.com/) framework to build large scale web applications.

-Thorax can be used standalone in any JavaScript environment in addition the Node, Rails .
+# Quick Start

+- Clone the [Seed Project](http://github.com/walmartlabs/thorax-seed) and start building your own application.
+- Read about how Thorax works in the new [Backbone Fundamentals Book](http://addyosmani.github.com/backbone-fundamentals/#thorax).
+- Install the [Thorax Inspector](https://chrome.google.com/webstore/detail/thorax-inspector/poioalbefcopgeaeaadelomciijaondk) Chrome extension.
+- Don't fancy the structure of the seed project?
+Just link the [core library](http://github.com/walmartlabs/thorax) as a [single file from cdnjs](http://cdnjs.cloudflare.com/ajax/libs/thorax/2.0.0rc3/thorax.js) compiled with all of it's dependencies and use it anywhere.

+# Features

+## Hello World

+Thorax is used to build some of the biggest Backbone applications in the world but it's easy to get started.

     var view = new Thorax.View({
       greeting: "Hello",